-The Group has historically generated a significant portion of interest and similar income from its securities portfolio, with interest and similar income derived from the Group's securities portfolio in 2013, 2014 and 2015 accounting for 25.4%, 23.1% and 19.1%, respectively, of its total interest income (and 20.5%, 17.4% and 16.8%, respectively, of its gross operating income, including trading gains on securities, before deducting interest expense and fee and commission expense).
+The Group has historically generated a portion of its interest and similar income from its securities portfolio, with interest and similar income derived from the Group's securities portfolio in 2014, 2015 and 2016 accounting for 23.1%, 19.1% and 16.3%, respectively, of its total interest income (and 17.4%, 16.9% and 14.1%, respectively, of its gross operating income, including trading gains on securities, before deducting interest expense and fee and commission expense).
 The Group also has obtained large realised gains from the sale of securities in the available-for-sale portfolio.
 The CPI-linked securities in the Bank's investment portfolio have been providing high real yields compared to other government securities, which also have been generating high nominal yields in a high inflation environment, but their impact on the Bank's earnings will vary as inflation rates change.

 While the contribution of income from the Group's securities portfolio has been significant over recent years, such income might not be as large in coming years.
 As securities in its portfolio are repaid, the Group might not be able to re-invest in assets with a comparable return.
 In addition, the robust trading gains earned during the global financial crisis as a result of the high level of volatility in financial markets might not continue.
 As such, the Group might experience declining levels of earnings from its securities portfolio.
-If the Group is unable to sustain its level of earnings from its securities portfolio, then this could have a material adverse effect on its business, financial condition and/or results of operations.
+If the Group is unable to sustain its level of earnings from its securities portfolio, then this might have a material adverse effect on its business, financial condition and/or results of operations.
 In addition, as the Group's investment portfolio is heavily concentrated in Turkish government securities, see also "Risks Relating to Turkey - Government Default" above.

-Trading Activities Risk - Members of the Group engage in market trading activities, including hedging, that could lead to significant losses
+Trading Activities Risk - Members of the Group engage in market trading activities, including hedging, that might lead to significant losses

 Members of the Group engage in various trading activities as both agent and (to a limited extent) principal, and the Group derives a proportion of its income from trading profits.
 The Group's proprietary trading involves a degree of risk and future results will in part depend largely upon market conditions that are outside of the Group's control.
-Trading risks include (among others) the risk of unfavourable market price movements relative to the Group's long or short positions, a decline in the market liquidity of such instruments, volatility in market prices, interest rates or foreign currency exchange rates relating to these positions and the risk that the instruments with which the Group chooses to hedge certain positions do not track the market value of those positions and exchange rates.
-The Group could incur significant losses from its trading activities, which could have a material adverse effect on the Group's business, financial condition and/or results of operations.
+Trading risks include (among others) the risk of unfavourable market price movements relative to the Group's long or short positions, a decline in the market liquidity of such instruments, volatility in market prices, interest rates or foreign currency exchange rates relating to these positions and the risk that the instruments with which the Group chooses to hedge certain positions do not track the market price of those positions and exchange rates.
+The Group might incur significant losses from its trading activities, which might have a material adverse effect on the Group's business, financial condition and/or results of operations.